This recipe is a winner. You get crispy, golden skin and a wonderful flavor. Here is his recipe:

 PREPARATION:

-Combine soy sauce, lime juice, chili powder, and oil.
-If grilling, save a couple of Tablespoons aside to toss with the vegetables.
+lime juice, chili powder, and oil.
+If grilling, save a couple of Tablespoons

-flank steak, or other meat with an obvious grain (lines through the meat), be sure to cut perpendicular to the grain, or you will be chewing a very long time.
+Slice the meat into about 1/2 inch slices.
+If using skirt steak, flank steak, or other meat with an obvious grain (lines through the meat), be sure to cut perpendicular to the grain, or you will be chewing a very long time.
 (Think about it - you want to create a lot of short fibers, not a few long ones.)

-If cooking in a skillet, marinate everything together in a bowl or plastic bag (a zip-type works well).
+works well).
 If grilling, marinate the meat and veggies separately.
-Even a few minutes helps, up to 2 hours is great.
+Even a few

 If grilling, remove from marinade and grill.